dr-mushtaq/Machine-Learning/Machine Learning/📚Chapter 1 - Introduction/Steps Involved in Building a Machine Learning Model.md

 ---

 ## 1.6- Handling Rare Categories

-Rare categories may lack representation.
-Techniques include [2]:
+Handling rare categories refers to the process of dealing with categories in categorical variables that occur infrequently in the data.
+Rare categories can cause problems in machine learning models, as they may not have enough representation in the data to be accurately modeled.
+Some techniques for handling rare categories are [2]:

-- Grouping rare categories together
+Grouping the rare categories: This involves grouping rare categories into a single category or a few categories.
+This reduces the number of categories in the variable and increases the representation of the rare categories.

-- Replacing rare categories with the most common one
+Replacing the rare categories with a more common category: This involves replacing the rare categories with the most common category in the variable.
+This can be effective if the rare categories are not important for the analysis.

-- One-hot encoding with a rare-category flag
+One-hot encoding with a flag: This involves creating a new category for rare categories and flagging them as rare.
+This allows the model to treat rare categories differently from other categories.

 ---